fun-stack/example/README.md

 Now, the frontend can call the http server.
 Feel free to try and change your code and see how the page updates automatically.

-Alternatively, you can run your frontend against the real deployed backend: see file `web-client/webpack.config.dev.js`.

 #### Infos about webapp

 Webpack configuration: `webapp/webpack.config.dev.js`, `webapp/webpack.config.prod.js`